janva/generator-janva-webapp/README.md

 git clone  https://github.com/janva/generator-janva-webapp.git
 ```

-In order to make the generator globally available in your system we can ask npm to
+In order to make the generator globally available in your system we can ask npm to link it.
-link it.

 ```bash
 cd ~/projects-folder/generator-janva-webapp
 npm link
 ```
-npm link will create a symbolic link (symlink) in npm:s global node modules folder and make it point to location of this generator ie the to the folder you executed the command from.
-If your curios and want to see this is actually the cas you can execute the following commands
+`npm link` will create a symbolic link (symlink) in npm:s global node modules folder and make it point to location of this generator i.e the to the folder you executed the command from.
+If you're curios and want to see this is actually the case you can execute the following commands

 ```bash
 cd $(npm -g root)
 ls -al | grep generator-janva-webapp
 ```

 Finally time to scaffold a project.
-I will put it in the same directory where we cloned the project so we can easily remove everything later :-)..
+I will create a project in the same directory where we cloned the project so we can easily remove everything later :-)..

 ```bash
 cd ~/project-folder